Lumy0726/RoutePePe/README.md

 > * Uncheck "SMTG_CREATE_PLUGIN_LINK".
 > * Uncheck "SMTG_RUN_VST_VALIDATOR".
 If you uncheck this build might fail at the last step (on release mode?
 I don't know reason).
-But actuall VST3 file exists and you can use it.
+But actual VST3 file exists and you can use it.
 > * Uncheck "VSTGUI_ENABLE_DEPRECATED_METHODS".
 > * Uncheck "VSTGUI_ENABLE_OPENGL_SUPPORT".
 > * Uncheck "VSTGUI_ENABLE_XMLPARSER".